Understanding Breast Changes: A Health Guide for Women

-You may be reading this booklet because you, or your health care provider, found a breast lump or other breast change.
+You may have just received an abnormal mammogram result, or perhaps your health care provider, found a breast lump or other breast change.
 Keep in mind that breast changes are very common.
 Most breast changes are not cancer.
 But it is very important to get the follow-up tests that your health care provider asks you to.

 What are breast changes?